-This nordic island is not only popular among the tourists.
-There is also many workers that feel attracted to it.
+This Nordic island is not only popular among the tourists.
+There are also many workers that feel attracted to it for the possibility of work.
 The Icelandic labor market is, in comparison to many other European countries, more relaxed.
-Iceland is a good place to find a new job opportunities.
-Work in Iceland, you will be able to find all the info you need with this article!
+Iceland is a good place to find new job opportunities.
+If you want to work in Iceland, you will be able to find all the info you need with this article!

 Living in Iceland